ExpressPQDelivery/epqd_server_lib_forM4/README.md

 sudo make install
 ```

-Additianlly, some can pass harware optimization flags to the compiler to make use of Intel assembly and aesni options.
-Keep in mind that some things may be **NOT** working properly with these flags.
+Additionally, one can pass harware optimization flags to the compiler to make use of _Intel assembly_ and _aesni_ options.
+Keep in mind that some things may **NOT** be working properly with these flags.
 Use it on your own risk.

 ```
 ./configure --enable-tls13 --disable-tlsv12 --disable-oldtls --disable-shared --disable-static --enable-intelasm --enable-aesni --enable-sp --enable-sp-asm